paulvictor/purescript-talk/purescript.md

   divide 0 0 = Nothing
   divide x y = Just (x / y)
   ```
-  `Just` is proof that there is indeed a value
+  `Just` is a proof that there is indeed a value
   and its safe to access the value without an exception

 ## Pure functions